-29. Impairment of goodwill and intangible assets with unlimited useful lives
+29. Impairment of goodwill and intangible assets with indefinite useful lives

-Goodwill and intangible assets with unlimited useful lives are subjected to an impairment test at least once per year.
+Goodwill and intangible assets with indefinite useful lives are subjected to an impairment test at least once per year.
 With reference to its internal budgeting process, the Company has chosen the last quarter of its fiscal year to conduct its statutory annual impairment test.

 Goodwill acquired in the course of business combinations is allocated for impairment test purposes to cash-generating units, which are all distributed among the Applications segment.

-The impairment charge was disclosed separately in the income statement and the consolidated assets movement schedule.
+The impairment charge was disclosed separately in the income statement and the Development of fixed assets.